telerik/winforms-docs/winforms-converter/supported-controls/button.md

 # Button

 The buttons in your application will be converted to [RadButton]({%slug winforms/buttons/button%}).
-The following table describes which properties are removed and which are replaced with similar equivalents.
+The following table describe which properties are removed and which are replaced with similar equivalents.

 |Properties|Action|RadControls Equivalent|
 |---|---|---|